-An Introduction Agreement is an agreement that offers protection to a business that is sourcing goods for a client from a manufacturer because they are acting as the "middleman" in the deal.
+An Introduction Agreement is a contract that offers protection to a business that sources goods from a manufacturer on behalf of a client and is therefore acting as the “middleman” in the deal.

-Between the client and the sourcing company, there should be an Introduction Agreement.
-The sourcing company agrees to source products up to a certain quality and the client is prohibited from contacting the manufacturers directly.
+An Introduction Agreement can be between a client and a sourcing company, whereby the sourcing company agrees to source products up to a certain quality and the client is prohibited from contacting the manufacturer directly.

-Between the sourcing company and the manufacturer, there should be another Introduction Agreement.
-It requires the manufacturer to supply goods of quality acceptable to the sourcing company and prohibits the manufacturer from contacting the client directly.
+Alternatively, an Introduction Agreement can be between a sourcing company and a manufacturer, whereby the sourcing company requires the manufacturer to supply goods of acceptable quality and prohibits the manufacturer from contacting the client directly.

 - Details of the manufacturer or end user;